1943time/inkdown/README.md

 Bluestone is an WYSIWYG Markdown editor，use [GFM](https://github.github.com/gfm/) syntax，expanded [Mermaid](https://mermaid.js.org/) graphics [Katex](https://katex.org/) formula，
 Supports light and dark color theme. and generate your Markdown files into online documents in the easiest and fastest way.

-Unlike source code mode, Bluestone is more like a rich text editor, and it uses Markdown as the host.
+Unlike the source code editing mode, bluestone is more like a rich text editor, incorporating Markdown editing habits and using Markdown as a carrier.
-The reason for this is that bluestone wants to maintain the universality and cross-platform features of Markdown, and add a rich text editing experience on this basis.
+Because bluestone wants to maintain the universality and transferability of Markdown, saving it in a standard Markdown format allows you to back up your documents in any way possible and on this basis, enhance Markdown's editing and reading experience

 ![](./docs/assets/d1.png)